yasirkula/UnityRuntimeInspector/README.md

 **PointerEventListener**: this is a simple helper component that invokes **PointerDown** event pressed, **PointerUp** event when released and **PointerClick** event when clicked

 **BoundInputField**: most of the built-in drawers use this component for their input fields.
 This helper component allows you to validate the input of the input field when the input has changed and get notified when the input is submitted.
 It has the following properties and functions:
 - **string DefaultEmptyValue**: the default value that the input field will have when its input is empty.
-For DecimalField and IntegerField drawers, this value is "0"
+For example, NumberField sets this value to "0"
 - **string Text**: a property to refresh the current value of the input field.
 If the input field is currently focused and being edited, then this property will not change its text immediately but store the value in a variable so that it can be used when the input field is no longer focused.
 Also, setting this property will not invoke the *OnValueChanged* event
 - **UISkin Skin**: the skin that this input field uses.
 When set, input field will adjust its UI accordingly
 - **OnValueChangedDelegate OnValueChanged**: called while the value of input field is being edited (called at each change to the input).
 The **OnValueChangedDelegate** has the following signature: `bool OnValueChangedDelegate( BoundInputField source, string input )`.
 A function that is registered to this event should parse the **input** and return *true* if the input is valid, *false* otherwise
 - **OnValueChangedDelegate OnValueSubmitted**: called when user finishes editing the value of input field.
 Similar to *OnValueChanged*, a function that is registered to this event should parse the **input** and return *true* only if the input is valid
+- **bool CacheTextOnValueChange**: determines what will happen when user stops editing the input field while its contents are invalid (i.e. its background has turned red).
+If this variable is set to *true*, input field's text will revert to the latest value that returned *true* for OnValueChanged.
+Otherwise, the text will revert to the value input field had when it was focused